scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   23-Dec-2002
     -   Various improvements to cubic-\>quadratic (truetype) conversion.
-    -   When switching from displaying a 12,8,6,4,3,2,1pt bitmap to a 24pt anti-aliased version, fontforge would fail to update the display.
+    -   When switching from displaying a 12,8,6,4,3,2,1pt bitmap to a 24pt anti-aliased version, websharpstudios would fail to update the display.
     -   The bitmap dlg would come up with the labels for X showing when it should have shown those for Win/Mac.